 - Public filings (provides access to non-confidential case information)

-Cases tried in the California Supreme Court can be found on the California Courts website itself, where anyone can search for them using:
+Cases tried in the California Supreme Court can be found on the State Courts website itself, where anyone can search for case records using:

 - Case number